turingschool/front-end-curriculum/lessons/intro-to-axe.md

 3) Brownie points if you implement this into your pomodoro app :D

-# Adding axe and ecstatic to your personal sister
+# Adding axe and ecstatic to your personal site

 - first things first go to the directory of your portfolio site